 The mindful and dynamic practice of YogART was created by transformative artists and practitioners, Ceylan Hulya, MA and Lisa Rasmussen, MFA, with the intention of creating a synthesis between several transformative modalities in the toolbox of well-being.
 YogART is sourced from a series of intense conversations about the nature of interpersonal transformation and the Human Potential Movement.
 Both Ceylan and Lisa felt that in today’s challenging world, we all need effective tools (practices) for reducing stress, self-managing our emotions, and incorporating the awareness and the processes of the mind, body and spirit.
 In such practices, we can reveal our holistic intelligence and the capacity for self-healing.

-YogART is a contemplative and transformative practice for fostering your creative self.
-YogART is a practical integrative five fold approach that brings together the practices of yoga, stream of consciousness writing, creative visualization, transformative art making, and dialogue for all people of all ages.
+YogART is a contemplative and transformative practice for fostering ones creative self.
+YogART is a integrative five fold approach that brings together the practices of yoga, stream of consciousness writing, creative visualization, transformative art making, and dialogue for all people of all ages.
 The transformative process begins with Yoga as a way to ground into ones own body and breath.
 The experience then flows into stream of consciousness writing, where the unknown become known.
 After this process, the YogARTian is brought back into the sphere of the imagination, through a guided creative visualization.
 This then becomes a jumping off point for transformative art making.
 The closing of the YogART practice is through sharing and witnessing each participants artwork and discovery.
+Lastly, YogARTians are encouraged to continue the Transformative process at home by self reflecting on the Art that was created during the session.
+The Art becomes a talisman and a marker of their experience.
+Guidelines are given to deepen the practice through art ritual practices, writings, and dream incubation.

 How YogART is a tree of Contemplative Practice?
 What are Contemplative Practices?
 Contemplative Practices cultivate a critical, first-person focus, sometimes with direct experience as the object, while at other times concentrating on complex ideas or situations.
 Incorporated into daily life, they act as a reminder to connect to what we find most meaningful.
 Contemplative practices are practical, radical, and transformative, developing capacities for deep concentration and quieting the mind in the midst of the action and distraction that fills everyday life.
 This state of calm centeredness is an aid to exploration of meaning, purpose and values.
 Contemplative practices can help develop greater empathy and communication skills, improve focus and attention, reduce stress and enhance creativity, supporting a loving and compassionate approach to life. www.contemplativemind.org